bendelevi/jobsearch/README.md

 5. Calendar reminders to follow up with the recruiters using OpenAI generated email templates.

-# Add new V2.0 with salary predictions
+# 1.Add new V2.0 with salary predictions

 I tried 2 different ways of leveraging the OpenAI integration.
 When the checkbox next to the salary currency input box is selected, it triggers the OpenAI query and fills the search result for the role's compensation.
 The disadvantage of this integration is inconsistancy.
 If I check, uncheck then check again, it returns different results.
 I understand that it's a general OpenAI issue.